whisthq/admin-dashboard/README.md

 ## Development

-The admin dashboard is developed using the `npm` package manager.
-You can start developing by running `npm install`, and can launch into a localhost via `npm start`.
-If you need to update dependencies, you can run `npm upgrade`, followed by `npm prune` to remove unnecessary dependencies.
+The admin dashboard is developed using the `yarn` package manager.
+You can start developing by running `yarn`, and can launch into a localhost via `yarn start`.
+If you need to update dependencies, you can run `yarn upgrade`, followed by `yarn autoclean --init && yarn autoclean --force` to remove unnecessary files.

 The `master` branch autopublishes to `fractal-dashboard.netlify.app` via Netlify, which is our internal production URL, and should only be merged in via pull requests when code has been thoroughly tested.